 OUR STORY

-Our mission, like those who came before us, is to leverage the power of journalism to turn public opinion against racist policies and ideas.
-We expose the history, harms, and pervasiveness of racial inequity and injustice in all aspects of life, and explore solutions for its abolition.
-From health disparities and the wealth gap to climate inequality and police violence, The Emancipator is confronting the biggest racial justice issues of our time.
+We reveal the history, harms, and pervasiveness of racial inequity and injustice in all aspects of society, and explore solutions for its abolition.
+From attacks on voting rights and antiracist policy, to the persistence of health disparities, the wealth gap, and police violence, The Emancipator is confronting the biggest racial justice issues of our time.
+Our stories show how racism harms us all and how antiracist campaigns and policies toward equity and justice strengthens democracy, just as antislavery campaigns and policies did.

-The Emancipator produces award-winning multimedia content and commentary, as well as community events and experiences.
-It is a dynamic platform where the voices of the movement, and its intersections, converge.
-By bringing together many different communities and ideas on a single platform, The Emancipator harnesses their collective power to drive positive and equitable change for all.
+The Emancipator produces award-winning multimedia content as well as community events.
+Our dynamic platform is where the reporting of journalists, the investigations of researchers, the analysis of experts, and the experienced voices of the movement converge.
+By bringing together different stories, communities, and ideas on a single platform, The Emancipator harnesses the power of the people to drive positive and equitable change for all.

 WHY WE EXIST

-To dismantle racism, we must continually hold it up to the light.
+To dismantle racism, journalists must continually hold it up to the light.

 Too often, newsrooms bend to the attention and needs of established power and clicks to the detriment of everyone and everything else.